www.azhagi.com - your one'stop software for ALL your Tamil computing needs.

 Note for Win98 users:

 Using this editor, you can seamlessly type in Unicode and use the generated Unicode text in whichever way suitable for you.
 If you are unable to type in Unicode using this editor and you see only squares or question marks, please click 'Help->Unicode Help' (after starting Azhagi application) and read the contents therein patiently.
 Basically, you should have atleast one Unicode font (say 'Latha') in your Win98 system and your 'USP10.dll' file should be compatible with your Win98 system.
-For more details, see 'Special Notes' at the end of this page.

 The Unicode editor has following features: